-a continuous payment authority, or cpa, is a type of recurring payment, similar to a direct debit, whereby you give permission for a company to take money from your account on a regular basis.
-The difference between a CPA and a direct debit is that a CPA gives the company you are paying permission to take payments whenever they want, and take payments for different amounts, without consulting you beforehand.
+A continuous payment authority, or CPA, is a type of recurring payment, similar to a direct debit, whereby you give permission for a company to take money from your account on a regular basis using your payment card details.
+The difference between a CPA and a direct debit is that a CPA gives the company you are paying permission to take payments whenever they want, and take payments from your card for different amounts, without consulting you beforehand.

 Continuous payment authorities are favoured by many businesses, including gyms, internet service providers and payday loan providers.

-Customers often confuse the rights that they have with a continuous payment authority to those accorded to a direct debit or standing order.
+Customers often confuse the rights that they have with a CPA to those accorded to a direct debit or standing order.

 This method of payment is set up by giving your debit or credit card details to the company you wish to make a regular payment to.
 This can be done over the phone, in person or online.
 Often there is no written record of the authority being set up.